-- a maximum of 60 hours toward the ThM degree
+- a maximum of 80 hours toward the ThM

-- a maximum of 45 hours toward the MA in Biblical Counseling
+- a maximum of 50 hours toward the MACP

-- a maximum of 10 hours toward the DMin degree
+- a maximum of 10 hours toward the STM, CGS, and DMin

 To be evaluated for transfer credit, you must have an official transcript of your coursework sent to DTS.
 To be considered official, a transcript must be sent either as a hard copy directly from the school or electronically, using an authorized transcript vendor.
 Transfer hours are not accepted for nondegree students except for those enrolled in the Certificate of Graduate Studies program.
 Transferability of credits earned at DTS is at the discretion of the receiving institution.